 On 23rd September, 2019, UN-Habitat joined the local government and other partners in the third quarterly meeting held in Lodwar.
-UN-Habitat contributed to the programme through playing the technical lead and advisory role, raising capacity on how to Top right: KISEDP Thematic Working Group meeting discussions. © UN-Habitat establish urban governance institutions for Kalobeyei Settlement.
+UN-Habitat contributed to the programme through playing the technical lead and advisory role, raising capacity on how to establish urban governance institutions for Kalobeyei Settlement.
 Established three years ago, the Kalobeyei Settlement now requires a management board to guide infrastructural development, development control and the enforcement of land-use regulations and guidelines.
 The stakeholders had agreed to work on the modalities to establish the board and its roles and responsibilities before the next quarterly meeting in December 2019.